Do You Have Questions About SSDI And SSI?

 Any month in which you are earning greater than $910 does constitute a trial work month in 2020.
 Your case could come up for review based on your earnings.
 While you will be making less than the substantial gainful activity limit of $1,260 per month, Social Security could undertake a continuing disability review and determine that your disability has ceased medically, thereby terminating your entitlement to benefits.

-If you still need answers to your questions about Social Security Disability, The Disability Law Office of Jeffrey S. Lichtman, LLC, can help.
+If you still need answers to your questions about Social Security Disability, we can help.
 Get a free consultation with our attorneys in Philadelphia.
-The law firm also serves New Jersey, Delaware and Southwest Florida.
-Call 215-268-7274 or send an email.
+Our law firm also serves clients in New Jersey, Texas, Florida, Kentucky and Illinois and nationwide.
+Call 215-795-4448 or send an email.